JileiZhou/JileiZhou.github.io/_pages/publications.md

 ---

 ## 2022
-- Shang, L., Xi, H., Hua, J., Tang, H, **Zhou,J.** [A Lexicon Enhanced Collaborative Network for Targeted Financial Sentiment Analysis].
+- Shang, L., Xi, H., Hua, J., Tang, H, **Zhou,J.** A Lexicon Enhanced Collaborative Network for Targeted Financial Sentiment Analysis.
 Information Processing and Management.
 - **Zhou, J.**, Jiang, G., Du, W.*, Han, C. [Profiling temporal learning interests with time-aware Transformers and knowledge graph for online course recommendation](https://link.springer.com/article/10.1007/s10660-022-09541-z).
 Electronic Commerce Research.
 - Huang, K., **Zhou, J.***, Chen S, Being a solo endeavor or team worker in crowdsourcing contests?
 It is a long-term decision you need to make.
 The 25th ACM Conference on Computer-Supported Cooperative Work and Social Computing.
 (ACM CSCW 2022; CCF A)
 - Han, Y.，**Zhou, J.***，Ren, F. A Dynamic Perspective on the Impact of Live Comments Content on Product Sales of Live Streaming Commerce (动态视角下实时评论内容对直播电商商品销量的影响).
 Journal of Management Science (管理科学).